 Published and developed by The 3DO Company, Warriors of Might and Magic was released for the Playstation, Playstation 2, and the Game Boy Color.
 Each version was essentially a different game, though they all follow a similar storyline.
 All three versions star Alleron, a guard captain accused of necromancy.

 Warriors of Might and Magic follows a traditional route of Action RPG gaming.
 Players start in a hostile environment from the start, and are given their first equipment and spell at the start.
 The game requires caution, and wise use of health potions, as they are the only means of recovering hitpoints.

-Combat itself takes place in a real time, hack-and-slash fashion, allowing players to dodge, guard and counter-attack as they see fit.
+Combat itself takes place in a real-time fashion, allowing players to dodge, guard and counter-attack as they see fit.
 With 27 available spells total, Magic also plays a key role in battle, and it may be used for anything from slowing an opponent, to buffering your own strength and defense, to causing a foe to fight for you.
-From summoning and army of phantoms, to burning your enemy to a crisp, to increasing your speed for a short time.
-There are many different spells to chose from, and they all have their uses.
+From summoning an army of phantoms, to burning your enemy to a crisp, to increasing your speed for a short time.
+There are many different spells to choose from, and they all have their uses.

-- helps to determine Alleron's total attack rating.
-Speed -
+Might - helps to determine Alleron's total attack rating.

-determines Alleron's movement speed, and attack speed.
-Intelligence
+Speed -determines Alleron's movement speed and attack speed.

-- determines the effectiveness of spells, as well as Alleron's total mana points
+Intelligence- determines the effectiveness of spells, as well as Alleron's total mana points.